pressure-care-equipment-assessment

 Common sites where pressure ulcers develop

-Once you have understood what a pressure ulcer is and how it occurs.
-You can work towards how to manage the severity or prevent pressure ulcers altogether.
+Once you understand what a pressure ulcer is and why it occurs, you can begin to manage its severity or, ideally, prevent it altogether.

-You may be familiar with the aSSKINg framework.
-This was developed as part of the NHS England Pressure Ulcer Core Curriculum.
-It is widely used in clinical practice, including care homes, for the prevention and management of pressure ulcers.
+A commonly used approach is the aSSKINg framework, developed as part of the NHS England Pressure Ulcer Core Curriculum..
+This framework is widely applied in clinical environments, including care homes.

 • A – Assess Risk